eoos-systems/eoos-project-sample-applications/README.md

 #### 2.1.
 Hello, World Application

-The application is located in *REPOSITORY/APPS/codebase/app-hello-world* directory, and after the project is built, we need to go to the application directory by executing the command below.
+The application is located in *REPOSITORY/APPS/codebase/app-hello-world* directory on Linux or *REPOSITORY/APPS/codebase/app-hello-world/RelWithDebInfo* directory on Windows, and after the project is built, we need to go to the application directory by executing the command below.

 ```
-REPOSITORY/APPS/build$ cd codebase/app-hello-world/RelWithDebInfo
+REPOSITORY/APPS/build$ cd codebase/app-hello-world
 ```

 The application writes its input arguments to *stdout*.

 ```
-REPOSITORY/APPS/build/codebase/app-hello-world/RelWithDebInfo$ ./EoosAppHelloWorld Think Create Win
+REPOSITORY/APPS/build/codebase/app-hello-world$ ./EoosAppHelloWorld Think Create Win
 Hello, World!
 Your program name is EoosAppHelloWorld
 You've got the next directives from God: